openhab/openhab-docs/concepts/audio.md

 Audio and voice features are an important aspect of any smart home solution as it is a very natural way to interact with the user.

-Eclipse SmartHome comes with a very modular architecture that enables all kinds of different use cases.
+openHAB comes with a very modular architecture that enables all kinds of different use cases.
 At its core, there is the notion of an *audio stream*.
 Audio streams are provided by *audio sources* and consumed by *audio sinks*.